 Together, Watts and Black provide a strong foundation for holding that (at a minimum) a true threat must be both objectively threatening to a reasonable listener and subjectively intended as such by the speaker.
 Accord Jeffries, 692 F.3d at 485 (Sutton, J., dubitante).
 The Court in Watts looked to objective factors-the context in which the statement was made, its conditional nature, and the reaction of the audience-to hold that the speech at issue was not a threat.
 394 U.S. at 708; see also Elonis, 135 S. Ct. at 2027 (Thomas, J., dissenting) ("Watts continued the long tradition of focusing on objective criteria[.]").
 And the Court in Black repeatedly stressed that a true threat requires threatening intent on the part of the speaker.
-538 U.S. at 359 (majority opinion) (true threats "encompass those statements where the speaker means to communicate a serious expression of an intent to commit" violence (emphasis added)).
+538 U.S. at 359 (true threats "encompass those statements where the speaker means to communicate a serious expression of an intent to commit" violence (emphasis added)).

 Embracing that reasoning would help ensure that the "true threats" exception remains narrow.
-Neither Watts nor Black considered objective or subjective analysis to the exclusion of the other.
+Neither Watts or Black considered objective or subjective analysis to the exclusion of the other.
 And requiring both analyses-considering both the subjective intent of the defendant and also the objective seriousness of the purported "threat"-would set an appropriately high bar for the prosecution and imprisonment of people solely for the content of their speech.
 See Alvarez, 567 U.S. at 726 (noting government's "heavy burden" in seeking to regulate protected speech).
 There are numerous "legal standard[s] that contain[] objective and subjective components" across the law, from the Eighth Amendment to the immigration law's "well-founded fear" requirement.
 Jeffries, 692 F.3d at 485-486 (Sutton, J., dubitante) (collecting examples).
 Requiring both objective and subjective components is especially appropriate before someone is locked up for speaking.
 E.g., Ashcroft v.
 Free Speech Coal., 535 U.S. 234, 244 (2002) ("A law imposing criminal penalties on protected speech is a stark example of speech suppression.").

-By contrast, the decision of the Supreme Court of Pennsylvania will, if allowed to stand, lower the bar that the government must meet before criminalizing free expression.
-It allows for a criminal conviction based entirely on the speaker's supposed subjective intent, even if the speech at issue is, in context, objectively non-threatening.
-The court below did not consider whether the song at issue was objectively threatening and declared (mistakenly) that the objective standard is no longer viable after Black.
-Pet.
-App.
-19a.
-That view incorrectly expanded the "true threats" exception, relieving courts of the need to "examine the circumstances in which a statement is made," Jeffries, 692 F.3d at 480, and creating the grave risk that "nonthreatening ideological expression" will be drawn "within the ambit of the prohibition of intimidating expression," Black, 538 U.S. at 386 (Souter, J., concurring in part in the judgment and dissenting in part).
+By contrast, the decision of the Colorado Court of Appeals will, if allowed to stand, lower the bar that the government must meet before criminalizing free expression.
+It allows for a criminal conviction based entirely on the listener's perception of the nature of the statement, even if the speaker did not intend the speech to be threatening and did not threaten any violent or unlawful act.
+By incorrectly ignoring the need to prove the defendant's intent, the court below "reduces culpability on the all-important element of the crime to negligence," see Jeffries, 692 F.3d at 484, and creates a grave risk that "nonthreatening ideological expression" will be drawn "within the ambit of the prohibition of intimidating expression," Black, 538 U.S. at 386 (Souter, J., concurring in part in the judgment and dissenting in part).